-- the right to submit a memorandum to the Director of PAHO, who shall determine the nature and scope of its circulation.
+- access to nonconfidential documentation and such other documentation as the Director of PAHO may see fit to make available through such channels as PAHO may establish; - the right to submit a memorandum to the Director of PAHO, who shall determine the nature and scope of its circulation.
 In the event of a memorandum being submitted which the Director considers might be placed on the agenda of the Pan American Sanitary Conference or Directing Council, such memorandum shall be placed before the Executive Committee for possible inclusion in the agenda of the Pan American Sanitary Conference or Directing Council.